martinsmind/simple_shelly/README.md

-#Simple_Shell Project
+#C - Simple Shell

 In this project, we'll learn to work collaboratively using GitHub to create a Simple Shell

-##List of allowed functions and system calls for this project
+#List of allowed functions and system calls for this project

 access (man 2 access)